mahawiki/BackToBasics-Hacktoberfest/cloud-computing/google-cloud/cloud-run-website/TUTORIAL.md

 + Cloud Run on GKE: Cloud Run with an additional layer of control which allows you to bring your own clusters & pods from GKE.

-First we need to enable the Cloud Run API.<br>
+First we need to enable the Cloud Run API.
 `gcloud services enable run.googleapis.com`

-While deploying to Cloud Run, we need to choose the managed version of Cloud Run by specifying the tag `--platform managed`<br>
-`gcloud run deploy --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/monolith:1.0.0 --platform managed`
+While deploying to Cloud Run, we need to choose the managed version of Cloud Run by specifying the tag `--platform managed` `gcloud run deploy --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/monolith:1.0.0 --platform managed`

 Accept the default suggested service name (it will be "monolith") by pressing **Enter**.